Stuart Forster outlines things to do in Nova Scotia’s provincial capital in this guide to 48 hours in Halifax.

 The Destination Canada website also has information about tourism attractions in Nova Scotia.

 Stuart Forster was presented with the British Annual Canada Travel Award (BACTA) for Best Online Content in 2017.
-He is available for commissions relating the Nova Scotia and elsewhere.
+He is available for commissions relating to Nova Scotia and elsewhere.

 Enjoy photography?
 Here’s a look at how to make the most of your time with your camera in Nova Scotia.